SQUID

 A SQUID (superconducting quantum interference device) is a very sensitive magnetometer used to measure extremely weak magnetic fields, based on superconducting loops containing Josephson junctions.

-SQUIDs are sensitive enough to measure fields as low as 5×10^{−18} T with a few days of averaged measurements.
+SQUIDs are sensitive enough to measure magnetic fields as low as 5×10^{−18} T with a few days of averaged measurements (see orders of magnitude (magnetic field)).
 Their noise levels are as low as 3 fT·Hz^{−1/2}.
-For comparison, a typical refrigerator magnet produces 0.01 tesla (10^{−2} T), and some processes in animals produce very small magnetic fields between 10^{−9} T and 10^{−6} T. SERF atomic magnetometers, invented in the early 2000s are potentially more sensitive and do not require cryogenic refrigeration but are orders of magnitude larger in size (~1 cm^{3}) and must be operated in a near-zero magnetic field.
+For comparison, a typical refrigerator magnet produces 10^{−2} T, and some processes in animals produce very small magnetic fields between 10^{−9} T and 10^{−6} T. SERF atomic magnetometers, invented in the early 2000s are potentially more sensitive and do not require cryogenic refrigeration but are orders of magnitude larger in size (~1 cm^{3}) and must be operated in a near-zero magnetic field.

 History and design

 There are two main types of SQUID: direct current (DC) and radio frequency (RF).
 RF SQUIDs can work with only one Josephson junction (superconducting tunnel junction), which might make them cheaper to produce, but are less sensitive.